 Where does the older stack fit?

 FriendsOfPHP/security-advisories still exists and still matters, but now as an upstream data source rather than a direct input to your project.
-Packagist.org ingests it (alongside GitHub, Drupal SA, and others) into the advisory API.
+Packagist.org ingests it (alongside the GitHub Advisory Database) into the advisory API.
 Composer 2.9's pool filter reads that API.
 You get the same coverage without a dependency in your composer.json.
 Contributors to FriendsOfPHP are still improving the data, but that work now reaches end users through the resolver instead of through a rebuilt conflict list.

 Roave/SecurityAdvisories is explicitly described as superseded.
 Keeping it installed alongside 2.9's blocking is harmless.
 The two mechanisms agree on almost all versions.
 But it adds a dependency, slows resolution slightly, and offers nothing the built-in feature does not.
 The migration is a one-line removal.